 LED Lighting Cons: Less yield than comparable HIDs (regardless of what anyone says – don’t believe the hype!)
 Expensive purchase price will scare off some growers.

 Best grow lights for you if: LED grow lights are probably the best for you if you are growing in an area that is difficult to keep cool, but you still want a good yield.
-They also might be a good choice for hobby growers who want to keep running costs low and don’t mind the heavy price tag.
+They also might be a good choice for hobby growers who want to keep running costs low and don’t mind the heavy up-front price tag.

 Overall what type of grow lights are best for you will depend on your situation, goals, and budget.
 HID lighting systems are the gold standard, tried and true, and the choice for the vast majority of growers.
 CFL systems are great for small spaces, small budgets, or for starting your plants.
 LED systems give better results than CFL but less results than HID; they produce much less heat, but come at a higher price tag.